Cytokine release syndrome (CRS) can cause a variety of symptoms, including fever, headaches, and nausea. The symptoms can become severe quickly.

 Corticosteroids, which doctors sometimes use to treat CRS, did not appear to work effectively for people with severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS), which are other illnesses resulting from coronaviruses.
 Therefore, scientists will need to perform more studies to get a better understanding of how to approach CRS in people with COVID-19.

-People who are in at-risk groups should follow the Centers for Disease Control and Prevention (CDC) guidelines on how to prevent the spread of SARS-CoV-2.
-People at increased risk include those who:
+People who are in at-risk groups should follow the Centers for Disease Control and Prevention (CDC)

 - are undergoing immunotherapy

 - live in a nursing home or care facility